MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-wls-app.md

 ---

-Wait until the admin server and managed servers show the values in the following output block before you proceed:
+Before you proceed, wait until the following command produces the following output for the admin server and managed servers:

 ```bash
 kubectl get pod -n ${WLS_DOMAIN_NS} -w